What to Expect & How to Prepare

 GOOD ANSWER: "Last night, I had a cheeseburger and fries for dinner."

 Brevity is your friend.
-2-3 sentences per answer is the goal.
+2-3 sentences per answer is a good goal.
 Don't worry too much about this before the interview.
 Oftentimes, we get the best answers by having people answer the question naturally, then asking them, "Now, can you try that in just a few sentences?"

-For crucial points, we will repeat questions.
+For crucial points, we will ask to repeat answers.
 Folks usually need to say something once just to get their thoughts out, and then they can answer the second time with more confidence.
 Sometimes, we just want another option for when we get in the edit.
 And sometimes, we need a shorter answer.

 There’s no pressure for perfect delivery.
 If you mess up, pause and start where you left off.
 We will edit around it.
 We use multiple cameras, so that we can seamlessly chop up your interview, even splicing sentences mid-statement.